gramjos/GetGitHubRepoNames/README.md

 ### Motivation
 An edifying exploration of shell scripting because shell's are omnipresent.
 ### Epoch 1
-In the earliest version of this script, functionality only inlcuded displaying the public facing repositories of a given user.
+In the earliest version of this script, functionality only included displaying the public facing repositories of a given user.
 The below graphic  illustrates this in two commands:<br>
 - `cat repoName.sh`
-  - verfiying what will be executed
+  - verifying what will be executed
 - `source repoName.sh && listRepos`
   - import file into the current bash shell environment & run